dgroomes/electron-playground/realistic/README.md

       different requires path (via "defines" again)?
 This reminds of Android build variants and flavors.
     * Can we just use relative paths instead of the `path` stuff?
 * [x] DONE Revisit EnvStrategy one more time.
+* [ ] Try out the alias/resolve idea described in the "Clarify the code that deals with paths" item above.
+I got this to work nicely in my [`webpack-playground` repository](https://github.com/dgroomes/webpack-playground/commit/6eec8ac75ac5c2647e6e953517b4184c43bb8027).

 ## Reference